fbriere/twinkle/README.md

 For outbound proxy fill in an IP address or an FQDN that can be resolved to an IP address via DNS.

-By default only out-of-dialog requests (eg. REGISTER, OPTIONS, initial INVITE) are sent to the outbound proxy.
-In-dialog requests (eg. re-INVITE, BYE) are sent to the target indicated by the far end during call setup.
+By default only out-of-dialog requests (e.g. REGISTER, OPTIONS, initial INVITE) are sent to the outbound proxy.
+In-dialog requests (e.g. re-INVITE, BYE) are sent to the target indicated by the far end during call setup.
 By checking 'send in-dialog requests to proxy' Twinkle will ignore this target and send these requests also to the proxy.
 Normally you would